awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-data-insights.md

 ## Feature summary<a name="data-wrangler-data-insights-feature-summary"></a>

 When you specify a target column, Data Wrangler orders the features by their prediction power\.
-Prediction power is measured on the data after it was stratified split into 80%/20% training and validation folds\.
+Prediction power is measured on the data after it was split in a stratified fashion into 80%/20% training and validation folds\.
 Data Wrangler fits a model for each feature separately on the training fold\.
 It applies minimal feature pre\-processing and measures prediction performance on the validation data\.

 It normalizes the scores to the range \[0,1\]\.
 Higher prediction scores indicate columns that are more useful for predicting the target on their own\.
 Lower scores point to columns that aren’t predictive of the target column\.